 No, this is not another article about physician burnout.
-Rather, today we are going to talk about why isolated specialists can lead to poor patient outcomes.
+Instead, today we will talk about why isolated specialists can lead to poor patient outcomes.
 So, why do I find this interesting?
-In my own experience, I have encountered multiple instances when I see isolated specialists as the cause for bad patient care.
+In my own experience, I have encountered multiple instances when I see isolated specialists as the cause of deficient patient care.
 Let me give you an example.

 So, what does this all have to do with the isolated specialist?
-In both cases, the ordering physicians decided to order CT scans on their patients without consulting with the radiologist.
+The ordering physicians decided to order CT scans on their patients without consulting with the radiologist in both cases.
 Sometimes these orders can go through the system without the OK of the radiologist.
-And, in both situations, communication with the radiologist could have prevented unnecessary contrast administration.
-Or, in other words, lack of communication/isolation between the ordering specialist and the radiologist was the proximate cause of a bad patient outcome.
+And in both situations, communication with the radiologist could have prevented unnecessary contrast administration.
+Or in other words, lack of communication/isolation between the ordering specialist and the radiologist was the proximate cause of a bad patient outcome.

 All this brings me to discuss the topic of today- the isolated specialist.
-I am going to divide it into two different sections: What are the effects of operating “in a bubble” isolated from our colleagues?
-And, how can we prevent physicians from operating in isolation from one another?
+I will divide it into two different sections: What are the effects of operating “in a bubble” isolated from our colleagues?
+And how can we prevent physicians from working in isolation from one another?

 Effects Of Operating “In A Bubble”